zephyrproject-rtos/windows-curses/README.md

  - Python 2.7 wants to install both the 32- and 64-bit versions into the same directory by default.
 They must be installed into different directories.
-   The Python launcher will still find them via `py -2.7` and and `py -2.7-32`.
+   The Python launcher will still find them via `py -2.7` and `py -2.7-32`.

- - Windows SDK 7.1 (which has Visual C++ 10.0, needed for Python 3.4) might refuse to install when Visual Studio 2017 is installed, giving an error related to a pre-release version of .NET Framework 4.
+ - Windows SDK 7.1 (which has Visual C++ 10.0, needed for Python 3.4) might refuse to install when Visual Studio 2019 is installed, giving an error related to a pre-release version of .NET Framework 4.

    I don't know if the problem also affects the full Visual Studio 2010.